johnshearing/beemocracy/Beemocracy2.0.md

 It quickly became clear to me that large ADA holders will have complete control of governance and that they would be incentivized to destroy the protocol for short term gains.
 So Beemocracy2.0 was imagined where decentralized and randomized juries would be selected based on the anonymous reputation gained through community service and tracked on chain by digital signatures.
 So I bumbled onto governance by jury just like the bees did.
 I certainly didn't design it - rather I just followed the constraints of the problem with guidance from the bees.

 What just dawned on me through conversation with the community is that IOG bumbled on to governance by jury as well.
 The only difference is that their version has no random component and is centralized.
-The implication for me is that natural selection is already at work in Cardano governance and if the protocol survives long enough then it will adopt a random, centralized version governance by jury.
+The implication for me is that natural selection is already at work in Cardano governance and if the protocol survives long enough then it will adopt a random, centralized version of governance by jury.

 Does anyone else see this unfolding?
 Is CIP-1694 ultimately governance by jury or not?